On link diagrams that are minimal with respect to Reidemeister moves I and II: Reidemeister move III on the associated minimal diagrams

-In this case, the region which can be the monogon is only region $C$ or $J$.
-This reason is explained below.
+In (B), the region which can be a monogon is only region $C$ or $J$.
+This reason is explained right below.

-First, every region in regions $B$ and $D$ and $F$ and $G$ and $I$ and $K$ contains two or more crossings, so every these region cannot be the monogon.
+First, every region in regions $B$, $D$, $F$, $G$, $I$ and $K$ contains two or more crossings, so these regions cannot be monogons.

-Second, when a region $A$ or $E$ or $H$ or $L$ is the monogon, automatically a region becomes the special bigon.
-For instance, when region $A$ is the monogon, automatically region $G$ becomes the special bigon.
-The other cases are the same as this.
-So, every these case is not included in this case which is no special bigon in regions $A$--$L$.
+Second, when one of regions $A$, $E$, $H$, $L$ is a monogon, automatically a region becomes the digon.
+For instance, when region $A$ is a monogon, automatically region $G$ becomes the digon.
+So, these cases are not included in (B).

-Let us consider this case on the number of the monogons existing in regions $A$--$L$.
+Let us classify (B) by the number of regions $A$--$L$ being monogons (The number is one or two, because only region C or J can be a monogon in (B)).

+\uline{(B-1) When the number of monogons in the regions adjacent to the two triangles is only one.}

+When only region $C$ is a monogon, the diagram on the right hand side in Figure \ref{fig:RIII_special} is minimal.
+Hence, in this case, the special move RIII is the move of the upper left in Figure~\ref{fig:RIII_reduced}.

+When only region $J$ is a monogon, the diagram on the left hand side in Figure \ref{fig:RIII_special} is minimal.
+Hence, in this case, the special move RIII is the move of the upper left in Figure~\ref{fig:RIII_reduced}.

+\uline{(B-2) When the number of monogons in the regions adjacent to the two triangles is two.}

+When only regions $C$ and $J$ are both monogons, as in Figure~\ref{fig:RIII_example1}, the special move RIII can be expressed by applying finitely many moves RI and the move of the lower right in Figure \ref{fig:RIII_reduced}.
+Note that the diagrams at the lower left and the lower right in Figure~\ref{fig:RIII_example1} are both minimal, since the regions which can be seen in the two local disks cannot be monogons or the digons.